Urban heat island: Urban Heat Island Index (UHII)

 One method to quantify the UHI effect within urban areas is the UHI Index created by the Californian EPA in 2015.
 It compares the temperature of a surveyed area and rural reference points upwind from the surveyed area, at a height of two meters above ground level.
-The difference in temperature in degrees Celsius is taken hourly and differences with an increased urban temperature compared to the reference points are summed up, creating an amount of degree-Celsius-hours, which is the UHI Index of the surveyed area.
+The difference in temperature in degrees Celsius is taken hourly and differences with an increased urban temperature compared to the reference points are summed up, creating a number of degree-Celsius-hours, which is the UHI Index of the surveyed area.
 The measure of Celsius-hours might be averaged over many days, but is specified as Celsius-hours per averaged day.

 The index was created to estimate the expected use of air conditioning and resulting greenhouse gas emissions in California.
 The index does not consider values of or differences in wind-speed, humidity, or solar influx, which might influence perceived temperature or the operation of air conditioners.